rwb/ccjs300/README.md

 * Hypothesis to be tested: p(recidivism | residential placement) = p(recidivism | no residential placement)
 * Finding: p(recidivism | residential placement) = 0.77; p(recidivism | no residential placement) = 0.59.
 ---

+* We are close to the end of chapter 1; go ahead and finish the chapter for next time.
-* For next class, finish chapter 1 and read pp. 25-34 of chapter 2.
+* Also, read pp. 25-34 of chapter 2 for next time.
----
+* We will transition from chapter 1 to chapter 2 in our next class (Thursday 2/12/26).